Setting Up Clarity’s Site

 Congratulations!
 In this lesson, you’ve explored options for creating Liferay sites and familiarized yourself with Liferay’s site builder UI.
 The next step is to configure Clarity’s website.

-Next Up: Configuring the Clarity Site
+Next Up: Configuring Clarity’s Site

 Additional Resources